nvim-lualine/lualine.nvim/README.md

 ```
 This will show branch and filename component in top of neovim inside tabline .

-You can also completely move your statuline to tabline by configuring lualine.tabline
+You can also completely move your statuline to tabline by configuring
-instead of lualine.sections & lualine.inactive_sections and setting them to empty
+`lualine.tabline` and disabling `lualine.sections` and `lualine.inactive_sections`.

 ```lua
 tabline = {
 ......